Mug0fT/imgdownloader/README.rst

 ``python -m unittest discover -v``

-Runnin example
+Running example
 ------
 To see how package works you can run example script ``run_example.py``.
 After running this script you will be asked for the path to the file with URLs, and for the path to the output directory.
-After all paths are given, image downloading will be started.
+After all paths are given, image downloading is started.